tailscale/tailscale/api.md

 }
 ```

+<a href="tailnet-dns-preferences-post"></a>

-## Replace the DNS preferences for a tailnet
+## Set DNS preferences

 ``` http
 POST /api/v2/tailnet/{tailnet}/dns/preferences
 ```

-Replaces the DNS preferences for a tailnet; specifically, the MagicDNS setting.
+Set the DNS preferences for a tailnet; specifically, the MagicDNS setting.
 Note that MagicDNS is dependent on DNS servers.
 Learn about [MagicDNS](https://tailscale.com/kb/1081).